 Posted by Marijuana Doctors on 10/10/2018 in Medical Marijuana

-We feel relief from medicinal cannabis thanks to science.
-The same science causes side effects like sleepiness to happen.
-Fortunately, when we understand how our bodies react to marijuana, we can reduce the side effects we feel and enhance the benefits.
-Cannabis makes you sleepy due to the following factors:
+When we understand how our bodies react to marijuana, we can reduce the side effects and enhance the benefits.
+Cannabis makes you sleepy due to the following factors.

-When you notice that your medicine causes drowsiness, you should first try changing to a different product.
+When you notice that your medicine causes drowsiness, your first step is to try changing to a different product.
 Concentrates, capsules and other infused products each have a formula of compounds.
 Some items have more THC than others, making them more likely to make you sleepy.

 If you need a high amount of THC in your medicine, try asking for a product that also has a high amount of cannabidiol (CBD).
 CBD reduces the side effects of THC and improves its benefits.
-If you take your medicine in edible form, find something with lower sugar.
-Drink cannabis tea iced and in a non-herbal variety.
+If you take your medicine in edible form, find something that has a lower sugar content.

-You should consider your medicine’s strain when looking for a remedy that doesn’t cause drowsiness.
-Searching for a new strain requires a few different considerations from when you look for a new infused product.
-Keep in mind that strains can count as an indica, sativa or hybrid.
+Another option when looking for a remedy that doesn’t cause drowsiness is to search for a new strain.
+Keep in mind that strains can include an indica, sativa or hybrid.
 Indica strains have more sedating effects than strains with sativa heritage.
-Many indica strains have more terpenes in them than sativa strains.
-Even if your strain doesn’t have as much THC, the terpenes in it could impact its effects.
+Many indica strains have more terpenes than sativa strains do.
+Even if your strain doesn’t have as much THC, the terpenes it contains could have an impact on its effects.

-While THC has the most influence over a medication’s ability to cause drowsiness, other cannabinoids have a similar effect.
+While THC has the most influence over the level of drowsiness caused by a medication, other cannabinoids have a similar effect.
 Cannabinol (CBN) amplifies the sleepiness associated with THC.
 You may not have much control over the THC in your medication unless you change it, but you can reduce the amount of CBN.

 When THC makes contact with the air, it begins to turn into CBN.
 If you use flower to medicate, keep it stored in an airtight container away from light.
 Marijuana tends to contain more CBN when it becomes dry and aged due to a natural curing process.

 If you feel satisfied with your medicine’s effects and don’t want to change it, you can try taking it before bed.
 Much of the drowsiness should go away when you wake up.
-However, some of the benefits could go away, as well.
+However, some of the benefits could be reduced as well.

-This approach takes some experimentation, so try it the night before on a day you don’t plan to do much.
+This approach takes some experimentation, so try it the night before a day when you don’t plan to do much.
 You may find that you feel good enough throughout the day that you could change to a nighttime dosage.
-The added sleep benefits certainly don’t hurt, either.
+And you may find that your sleep is improved.

 While some patients don’t prefer the sedative effects of marijuana, others take it specifically for sleep.
 Cannabis medicine relieves sleep conditions like:

 Before you decide to make a major change in your medical marijuana treatment, talk to your recommending doctor or a dispensary employee.
-Switching the way you take your cannabis medicine will be safe in most instances.
-However, these professionals will help you transition to your new plan smoothly.
+Switching the way you take your cannabis medicine may be safe, but these professionals will help you make a smooth transition to your new plan.
 You can call your doctor or ask the consultants at your dispensary for assistance.

-Marijuana generally has safe side effects.
-They usually result in inconvenience more than anything else.
-But, managing them will let you enjoy your treatment more.
-At MarijuanaDoctors.com, we aim to provide comprehensive information on all things related to cannabis medicine.
+The side effects of marijuana are generally mild, but managing them will let you enjoy your treatment more.
+At MarijuanaDoctors.com, we aim to provide comprehensive information on everything related to cannabis medicine.
 Visit our side effects page today to learn about more potential side effects, as well as how to handle them.